 Two prime examples?
 Look no further than Lowell and Lynn.

 “Beyond Walls,” a large-scale, ambitious placemaking project, gave downtown Lynn a makeover this summer.
-It launched with a 10-day festival in July, when 15 street murals were painted by 20 local and international artists of Puerto Rican, Dominican, and Cambodian origin, among others.
+It launched with a 10-day festival in July, when 15 street murals were painted by 20 artists, including international artists and members of the city’s Puerto Rican, Dominican, and Cambodian communities.
 Al Wilson, a former tech executive from Marblehead, conceived the idea and founded the nonprofit behind it after consulting community leaders.
 With the murals, he wanted to create something similar to Wynwood Walls — a park featuring murals by world-class artists that has revitalized the warehouse district in Miami — in one of the most diverse cities in the Commonwealth.

 By and large, the vibrant murals reflect the heritage of immigrants in Lynn.
 But the project goes well beyond walls in its scope.
 It also includes light installations under the MBTA’s elevated tracks, vintage neon artwork, and a sculpture including the first jet engine ever to be built in the United States, manufactured in Lynn 75 years ago.